Kramers Nodal Line Metals: Determine Kramers nodal lines from compatibility relations

 Here, we need to comment on a special case where degeneracy cannot be captured by the analysis of ordinary compatibility relations.
-When the high symmetry line considered is along a roto-inversion axis of $S_n$ ($n=4,6$), such as in SG No.~174 and SG No.~81, a combined anti-unitary symmetry $\mathcal{T}S_n$ can also enforce degeneracy.
-Take SG No.~81 as an example.
+When the high symmetry line considered is along a roto-inversion axis of $S_n$ ($n=4,6$), such as in SG No.~174 ($P\bar{6}$) and SG No.~81 ($P\bar{4}$), a combined anti-unitary symmetry $\mathcal{T}S_n$ can also enforce degeneracy.
+Take SG No.~81 ($P\bar{4}$) as an example.
 The combined anti-unitary symmetry $\mathcal{T}S_4$ leaves the $k$-points upon $\Gamma$--Z (or equivalently high symmetry line $\Lambda$) invariant.
-Due to this anti-unitary symmetry, the double-valued complex irreducible representations $\overline{\Lambda}_3$ and $\overline{\Lambda}_4$ pair up and form a two-dimensional irreducible co-representation, which yields the $\Gamma$--Z KNL in SG No.~81.
+Due to this anti-unitary symmetry, the double-valued complex irreducible representations $\overline{\Lambda}_3$ and $\overline{\Lambda}_4$ pair up and form a two-dimensional irreducible co-representation, which yields the $\Gamma$--Z KNL in SG No.~81 ($P\bar{4}$).
 In this case, we can also understand this KNL from the eigenvalue method \cite{S_Bradlyn2}.
-The Hamiltonian $H$ along $\Gamma$--Z in SG No.~81 is actually not only invariant under the $\mathcal{T}S_4$ operation, but also under the $C_2$ operation.
+The Hamiltonian $H$ along $\Gamma$--Z in SG No.~81 ($P\bar{4}$) is actually not only invariant under the $\mathcal{T}S_4$ operation, but also under the $C_2$ operation.
 Let us consider a simultaneous eigenstate of $H$ and $C_2$ as $\psi$, with $C_2\psi=\lambda\psi$ and $H\psi=E\psi$.
 It is easy to show $\mathcal{T}S_4\psi$ is also an eigenstate of $C_2$ with eigenvalue $\lambda^*$ as well as an eigenstate of $H$ with eigenvalue $E$, because we have $[\mathcal{T}S_4$ and $C_2]=0$ and $[\mathcal{T}S_4, H]=0$.
 The 1/2 spin of electrons further requires $\lambda^2=-1$, leading to $\lambda=\pm i$ and $\lambda=-\lambda^*$.
 This means $\psi$ and $\mathcal{T}S_4\psi$ are two distinct states with the same eigen-energy $E$ and they form a two-dimensional irreducible co-representation.

-The derivation of this special case for other space groups listed in Table I of the main text proceeds in a similar way.
-All of the allowed KNLs by the space group symmetries are summarized in Table I of the main text.
-They are compatible with the $\bm{k\cdot p}$ analysis given in Table \ref{Table_S1} in Sec.
-III.
+The derivation of this special case for other space groups listed in main text Table 1 proceeds in a similar way.
+All of the allowed KNLs by the space group symmetries are summarized in main text Table 1.
+They are compatible with the $\mathbf{k\cdot p}$ analysis given in Supplementary Table~\ref{Table_S1}.